-And private life and promotion of equal pay for equal work Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including actions that enhance transnational labour mobility as well as through mobility schemes and better co- operation between institutions and relevant Barcelona targets: Development of childcare facilities for children in Europe with a view to sustainable and inclusive growth, May 2013 Commission position paper on the elaboration of Partnership Agreement and Programmes in Slovakia for the Period of 2014-2020 National Reform Programme of Slovakia for 2012, 2013, 2014 Explanatory report to Act No. 561/2008 Coll. on Childcare Allowance Baselines and Challenges for state family policy design Complementary SPC questionnaire for 2013 Strategic Social Report Shortage of services for the reconciliation of family and work life of facilities for children under 3 - so called nurseries Large difference in terms of economic activity and employment between men and women Large vertical and horizontal segregation on the labour market and in education High gender-related wage gap Recommendation of the Council concerning the National Reform Programme for 2012, 2013, 2014 National Reform Programme of the SR for 2012, 2013, 2014 Report on current situation in the labour market in the Slovak Republic and on measures to improve it (Resolution of the SR Government No. 241 of 22.5.2013) the stakeholders (ESF) Active inclusion, Special Eurobarometer 393: Discrimination in the EU in 2012 Supporting social inclusion, combating poverty including with a view to promoting equal opportunities and active National Reform Programme and any discrimination participation, and improving Common European Guidelines on the Transition from Institutional to Community - based Care employability Investing in children: breaking the cycle of disadvantage Strategy for the Deinstitutionalization of the System of Social Services and Alternative Care in the SR National Strategy for the Prevention and Elimination of Violence against Women and in Families National Gender Equality Strategy for the Period of 2000 -2013 National Strategy for the Protection of Children from Violence National Programme for Developing Living Conditions for People with Disabilities 2014-2020
+Barcelona targets: Development of childcare facilities for children in Europe with a view to sustainable and inclusive growth, May 2013 Commission position paper on the elaboration of Partnership Agreement and Programmes in Slovakia for the Period of 2014-2020 National Reform Programme of Slovakia for 2012, 2013, 2014 Explanatory report to Act No. 561/2008 Coll. on Childcare Allowance Baselines and Challenges for state family policy design Complementary SPC questionnaire for 2013 Strategic Social Report Shortage of services for the reconciliation of family and work life of facilities for children under 3 - so called nurseries Large difference in terms of economic activity and employment between men and women Large vertical and horizontal segregation on the labour market and in Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant the and on measures to improve it (Resolution of the SR Government No. (ESF) Supporting social inclusion, combating poverty and any discrimination Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability Special Eurobarometer 393: Discrimination in the EU in 2012 National Reform Programme Common European Guidelines on the Transition from Institutional to Community - based Care Investing in children: breaking the cycle of disadvantage Strategy for the Deinstitutionalization of the System of Social Services and Alternative Care in the SR National Strategy for the Prevention and Elimination of Violence against Women and in Families National Gender Equality Strategy for the Period of 2000 -2013 National Strategy for the Protection of Children from Violence National Programme for Developing Living Conditions for People with Disabilities 2014-2020